-- Mathematical symbols and equations must be typed in, and metric symbols should be used.
+- Mathematical symbols and equations can be typed in or embedded as image.

 - Abstracts should be carefully compiled and thoroughly checked, in particular with regard to the list of authors, before submission in order to avoid last-minute changes.

-- By submitting an abstract, authors accept the licence & copyright agreement and the rules of conduct.
+- By submitting an abstract, authors accept the licence & copyright agreement and the General Assembly rules of conduct.